What is this medication?

 They need to know if you have any of these conditions:

-Take this medicine by mouth with a glass of water.
+Take this medication by mouth with a glass of water.
 Follow the directions on the prescription label.
 If it upsets your stomach, take it with food or milk.
-Take your medicine at regular intervals.
+Take your medication at regular intervals.
 Do not take it more often than directed.
-Do not stop taking or change the dose except on the advice of your doctor or health care professional.
+Do not stop taking or change the dose except on the advice of your care team.

 A special MedGuide will be given to you by the pharmacist with each prescription and refill.
 Be sure to read this information carefully each time.